-Starting in the fourth quarter of WY3 (1/1/2017 - 3/31/2017), a new rate methodology will be implemented at utilizing budget neutral rates.
+Starting in the WY5 (4/1/2018 - 3/31/2019), a new rate methodology will be implemented at utilizing budget neutral rates.
 The total costs for Congregate Care, MSLA, TCLF, Family Care Option III, and 90% of ISLA were added together and divided by # Users and Avg.
 Units Per User to develop the new Avg.
 Cost/Unit for Residential Habilitation.
 The total costs for SLA and 10% of ISLA were added together and divided by # Users and Avg.
+Units Per User to develop the new Avg.
 Cost/Unit for Independent Habilitation.
 Small Group Employment Support and Prevocational Services are most similar to Day Habilitation and it was determine to use the Day Habilitation rate for these services.
 Individual Employment Support is most similar to Extended Services and it was determined to use the Extended Services rate for the Individual Employment Support service.
-For three months of WY3 and for three months of WY4 no inflationary increase is calculated.
-For nine of months of WY4 through WY5 the rate is increased by 4% inflation based on historic Legislative rate increases.

 Adult Day Health fee for service rate is established by the Department and inflated by 3% for legislatively approved increases.
 A 3% inflationary increase was legislatively approved and calculated for WY2 and three months of WY3, respectively.
-For six (note: it was nine for 07/01/16 amendment) months of WY3 no inflationary increase is calculated.
+For six months months of WY3 no inflationary increase is calculated.
 Beginning fourth quarter of waiver year three this service is no longer available.

 Costs per unit for WY1 for Day Habilitation, Extended Services, Congregate Care, MSLA, TCLF, and SLA are based off of the average interim rate for SFY 2013 inflated by 3% for legislatively approved increases.
 A 3% inflationary increase was legislatively approved and calculated for WY2 and three months of WY3, respectively.
-For nine months of WY3 and three months of WY4 no inflationary increase is calculated.
-For Day Habilitation nine months of WY4 through WY5 the rate is increased by 4% inflation based on historic Legislative rate increases.
-For Extended Services, Congregate Care, MSLA, TCLF, and SLA beginning 01/01/17 these services are being discontinued.
+For nine months of WY3, WY4, and WY5 no inflationary increase is calculated.
+For Extended Services, Congregate Care, MSLA, TCLF, and SLA beginning 04/01/18 this service is being discontinued.

 Costs per unit for WY1 for In-Home Supports; Infant Development - Evaluation/Assessment, IFSP, Home Visit, and Consultation; and Parenting Supports uses SFY 2013 Budget Instruction rates and inflated by 3% for legislatively approved increases.
 A 3% inflationary increase was legislatively approved and calculated for WY2 and three months of WY3, respectively.
-For nine months of WY3 and three months of WY4 no inflationary increase is calculated.
-For nine months of WY4 through WY5 the rate is increased by 4% inflation based on historic Legislative rate increases.
+For nine months of WY3, WY4, and WY5 no inflationary increase is calculated.

 Costs per unit for WY1 for FCO III, ISLA, and Extended Home Health Care uses SFY 2013 authorizations and inflated by 3% for legislatively approved increases.
 A 3% inflationary increase was legislatively approved and calculated for WY2 and three months of WY3, respectively.
-For nine months of WY3 and three months of WY4 no inflationary increase is calculated.
-For Extended Home Health Care nine months of WY4 through WY5 the rate is increased by 4% inflation based on historic Legislative rate increases.
-For FCO III and ISLA beginning 01/01/17 these services are being discontinued.
+For nine months of WY3, WY4, and WY5 no inflationary increase is calculated.
+For FCO III and ISLA beginning 04/01/18 these services are being discontinued.